 The college has formed informal partnerships with several school districts for the purpose of providing individualized instruction to at-risk students at both the high school and middle school levels through our Teacher Assistance Program.
 Our candidates in ILAS 301 serve as teacher assistants -- working with individual students and small groups of students, assisting with classroom instruction, performing administrative duties such as grading and taking attendance, tutoring students outside of class, and serving as a reference person for the students, among other possible responsibilities.

 The schools benefit by having skilled and motivated NIU-CLAS teaching candidates assisting their teachers and students, and our teaching candidates benefit by getting significant hands-on experience and working with diverse student populations.

-NIU students who are majoring in English, math, physical or biological sciences, foreign languages, and social sciences are paired up with teachers in their subject area to provide classroom assistance and to give individual attention to students who are struggling with reading, writing, and math skills.
-NIU students also help out in reading classes, the peer tutoring center, and the library.
+NIU students who are majoring in English, math, physical or biological sciences, foreign languages, and social sciences are paired up with teachers in their subject area to provide classroom assistance and to give individual attention to students who are struggling with reading, writing, and/or math skills.

 Teachers at partner schools are sent questionnaires before each semester asking if they would like an NIU teaching assistant.
 Once the responses are received, teaching candidates from ILAS 301 are paired up with cooperating teachers based upon the teachers' schedules and the students' availability.